pbakaus/viewporter/README.markdown

 What's wrong with doing it manually?
 ------------------------------------

-You could of course try to set the viewport meta tag yourselves, as suggested in [various](https://developer.mozilla.org/en/mobile/viewport_meta_tag) [places](http://dev.opera.com/articles/view/an-introduction-to-meta-viewport-and-viewport/), usually something like *<meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1">*.
+You could of course try to set the viewport meta tag yourselves, as suggested in [various](https://developer.mozilla.org/en/mobile/viewport_meta_tag) [places](http://dev.opera.com/articles/view/an-introduction-to-meta-viewport-and-viewport/), usually something like *&lt;meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1"&gt;*.
 You will quickly recognize two apparent issues:

 * device-width is lying (device-width is often *not* the actual screen width)
 * proportional device-height doesn't subtract the chrome height, so the window is always larger than the viewport when set, causing scrollbars even on empty pages